A look at factors that determine bond yields.

-Bond yields in Spain and Italy rose because of market fears over possible debt default and illiquidity in bond market.
+Bond yields in Spain and Italy rose because of market fears over possible debt default and illiquidity in the bond market.
 Because Spain was in Eurozone, they did not have a lender of last resort.
 (Central bank to create money and buy bonds if necessary).
 This is why bond yields rose – investor fears rising debt levels could not be financed.

-Note: Since this period, bond yields in Spain and Italy fell because the ECB has become more willing to intervene in bond market.
+Note: Since this period, bond yields in Spain and Italy fell because the ECB has become more willing to intervene in the bond market.

 Between 2007 and 2013, the UK has seen:

 1. A persistent recession – with poor prospects for economic growth